NSO-developer/NSO-developer/README.md

 If your contribution is more of a demo or example, then a more descriptive name could be in order, perhaps even pre- or postfixed with demo or example.
 For
 example: l3-vpn-demo or example-stacked-service.

+### Repository Description
+Be sure to set the description of the repository.
+While the name might be catchy, do try to use the description to describe what the package does.

+Is it just an example?
+Or a reusable library ready for use?
+Is it an NSO package or a peripheral utility?
+What does it do?
+How does it help someone else?

 ### README.md
 Add a README.md.
 Your README must include: